afroisalreadyinu/miniboss/README.md

   service running, or an existing container image is started insted of creating a new one, this method is not called.

-Both of these methods do nothing by default.
-A service is not registered as properly started before both of these lifecycle methods are processed successfully; only then are the dependant services started.
+These methods are [noop](https://en.wikipedia.org/wiki/NOP_(code)) by default.
+A service is not registered as properly started before lifecycle methods are executed successfully; only then are the dependant services started.

 The `ping` method is particularly useful if you want to avoid the situation described above, where a container starts, but the main process has not